just off the top of my head, currently covered with a tuque

 Three: The heavy ankle shackles and full-body chains of Socialism help you stay trim and meet your “Canada Moves!” fitness goals when you drag their jaw-dropping extra weight along the sidewalk day in and day out.

 BONUS: Looking for someone to play the ghost of Jacob Marley in “A Christmas Carol”?
 Hire a Canadian!
 We already have the costume!

-Five: We have the jaw-dropping VIA Rail train with the glass dome that you can take to the west coast!
+Five: Taking the jaw-dropping VIA Rail train with the glass dome to the west coast!

 During this fabulous, epic journey you pass through the State of Alberta, renowned for its jaw-dropping one-hundred-percent unemployment rate ever since the oil industry collapsed.

 BONUS: Get Andrew Scheer to pose for you in his cowboy hat, flanked by his forty-five wives dressed in modest full-length calico!

 Get the little lady to sign her uterus over the the Conservatives and receive a limited-edition baseball cap that says, “My handmaid pledged her womb will U2?”